 In October, Capriles proved to be the strongest challenger the opposition ever fielded against Chavez, yet he still he lost to the charismatic leader by double-digits.
 But Chavez's battle with cancer kept him from being sworn in, and he died March 5.

 On Sunday, Capriles will be in a contest against Nicolas Maduro, the interim president and the man Chavez picked as his successor.

-At age 40, he has been a mayor, a parliament leader, a governor of a major state and he's now the candidate of an opposition coalition seeking to knock Chavez out of power after 13 years.
+At age 40, he has been a mayor, a parliament leader, and a governor of a major state who has been given a second chance to win the presidency.

-An attorney, he was elected to parliament in 1998, when Venezuela had a bicameral legislature.
+An attorney, Capriles was elected to parliament in 1998, when Venezuela had a bicameral legislature.

 He was just 25 years old at the time, but he quickly advanced to become the president of the Chamber of Deputies and then president of the entire Parliament.

 But the bicameral legislature was dissolved in 1999.